Royal Albert Hall SW7 2AP

 Top tip from the KidRated team:

 Book early—shows sell out fast, especially at weekends and during school holidays.
 Go for matinee performances if your kids are young.
-Bring snacks for the interval, and don’t forget your camera, but note that photography is limited during the performance.
-And keep an eye out for the next Cirque show, because every year delivers a totally different slice of magic.
+Bring snacks for the interval, and keep an eye out for the next Cirque show, because every year delivers a totally different slice of magic.

 Absolutely!
 Cirque du Soleil at Royal Albert Hall is a spellbinding treat for families.
 The matinee and early evening shows, with their dazzling acrobatics and visual storytelling, are especially engaging for kids, teens, and grown-ups alike.